-Our objective is to generate attractive risk-adjusted returns for our stockholders without excessive use of leverage.
+Our objective is to generate attractive risk-adjusted returns for our stockholders without the excessive use of leverage.
+We have funded the acquisition of Excess MSRs primarily on an unlevered basis.
 We do not have a predetermined target leverage level.
 The amount of leverage we deploy for a particular investment depends upon an assessment of a variety of factors, which may include the anticipated liquidity and price volatility of our assets; the gap between the duration of assets and liabilities, including hedges; the availability and cost of financing the assets; our opinion of the creditworthiness of financing counterparties; the health of the U.S. economy and the residential mortgage and housing markets; our outlook for the level, slope and volatility of interest rates; the credit quality of the loans underlying our investments; and our outlook for asset spreads relative to financing costs.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Debt Obligations" for further details about our debt obligations.